noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - fiber: concurrently run an effect without blocking the current process (naively similar to scala Future)
   - always prefer higher-level operations rather than using fibers directly
   - all effects are implicitely run on a fiber (e.g. the Main fiber) which acts as a handle on the running computation
+    - thus all of this section applies to all other effect sections
 - more info
   - cooperatively-yielding virtual thread for modeling effects that are already running and have already acquired their `R` environment
     - On the JVM, fibers will use threads, but will not consume unlimited threads.
 Instead, fibers yield cooperatively during periods of high-contention.